zglueck/workshop-demo/sections/4/develop.md

 ## Accessing, building, and understanding the development version of WebWorldWind

 The WebWorldWind project uses GitHub as a web-based hosting service for version control using git.
-The library uses RequireJS for loading javascript modules and npm is used as a build tool to consolidate and minify the library, generate documentation, and deploy artifacts.
+The library uses RequireJS for loading javascript modules and npm is used as a build tool run tasks like: consolidating and minifying the library, generating documentation, and deploying artifacts.

-To use the latest WebWorldWind functionality, you must be familiar with the software/services/concepts above.
+To use the latest WebWorldWind library, you must be familiar with the software/services/concepts above.
 More information about each of the components can be found below:

  - [git and GitHub](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
  - [RequireJS](http://requirejs.org/) - not necessary to fully understand in order to use the development version but does provide background on the file header configuration and how multiple files contribute to the library